gzhuuser/textSummary/README.md

 # textSummary
-use gpt to do text Summary and text split
+use gpt to do with the risk about text Summary and text split